Greyhound racing

 • catch greyhounds at the end of a race.

-A greyhound attendant registration is valid for 2 years with an expiry date of 28 February.
+A greyhound attendant registration is valid for up to 2 years.

 To hold a registration, you may be subject to a fit and proper test.
 For more information, read the fit and proper test policy.